 # Decomposition of Logical Components

 To structure the logical system architecture and to reduce complexity, all logical components can be decomposed into sub-components.

-Conceptually, this means that a set of sub-components is modeled and connected in such a way, that their composed behavior results in the behavior of the decomposed component.
+This means that the behavior of a decomposed component results from the the composed behavior of the sub-components.

-In the SpesML SysML-profile and plugin, decomposition is modeled by means of dedicated `SysML Internal Block Diagrams (IBDs)` in which `SysML Parts` are instantiated and connected for the subcomponents as can be seen in Figure 7:
+In the SpesML SysML-profile and plugin, decomposition is modeled by means of dedicated `SysML Internal Block Diagrams (IBDs)` in which `SysML Parts` are instantiated and connected for the subcomponents as can be seen in Figure 5: